What will the children be learning this term?

 Identify 2D and 3D shapes

 The children will be given a list of nine spellings that will be given out every Friday.
 These can be found in their yellow spelling books or reading record books.
 Once the spellings have been handed out, they will be given a week to learn them.
 Please keep in mind that the day of the spelling check may change but the children will always be given seven days or more to learn them if this ever happens to be the case.
 The spelling checks will be carried out in their spelling books so that you are able to see their scores weekly.
 In addition, each week your child should read aloud most days and their reading record books should be signed.
 This will be checked weekly.
 Those that read will receive a sticker 30 stickers will equal a gold certificate.
 Children will be also be given either a maths or literacy homework sheet on a Tuesday.
-These should be completed and returned The following Monday so that homework can be marked and new homework stuck in.
-Loose bits or unnamed pieces of paper will not be marked.
-The last date for homework hand in will be the last Monday of each half term.
+To further prevent the spread of covid, please can the homework be uploaded onto Teams.
+The work will be marked during the week or no later than five o'clock Monday evening.
 Homework submitted after this will not be marked.
 J

 In Year One, the children are assigned to house teams: Raindrops, Ivy, Fire and Snowflakes.
 Good work/behaviour will result in the children receiving a house points.
 Should there be any concerns about your child’s behaviour you will be informed.
 All children will earn golden time on a Friday afternoon where they have the opportunity to play with whatever they would like.
 Golden time will be allowed if the children have placed their star onto the ‘I was a super star window’.
 Children will earn a place on this window for any achievement big or small.
 Reward systems maybe added/ changed as the year goes on.
 In the past we have used marbles, sticker charts and bubble colour.
 The whole school also use a traffic light system.
 Please refer to the behaviour policy for further details on this.